 Before sorting your finances into categories, it is also important to remember that your payments are divided into costs and expenses.
 When we talk about cost, we are referring to the amount spent on services and goods applied in the production of other goods and services.
 Expenses are expenses related to goods and services used to maintain the company's activity.

 Both costs and expenses can be classified into fixed and variable, and after including them in a category, you can also create subcategories.
-For example: when creating a category "Fixed expenses", you can create the subcategories "salary", "rent", "internet", as these are expenses that will always have the same amount and will be paid monthly.
+For example: when creating a category "Fixed expenses", you can create the subcategories "salary", "rent", and "internet", as these are expenses that will always have the same amount and will be paid monthly.
 When creating a category "Variable expenses", you can include "taxes" for example, and in the future generate a report to analyze when you spent the most money on that category.

 Count on receipts not yet paid